hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

 There is no reason for the variances of $\varepsilon_X$ and $\varepsilon_Y$ to add up to the variance of $\varepsilon_Z$.
 The sum could be bigger, or it could be smaller.
-A judicious decomposition should reduce the combined variance:
+But a good decomposition should reduce the combined variance:

 $$
 \text{var}(\varepsilon_X) + \text{var}(\varepsilon_Y) < \text{var}(\varepsilon_Z).